 It’s so easy to compare yourself to people who have thousands of followers and have been doing this a while.
 It’s easy to think you have to share the same things or edit the same way or take the same photos to be successful, but it’s simply not true.
 There are so many people with identical feeds that I honestly don’t remember who is who sometimes.
 The people I enjoy following the most are always the ones who aren’t afraid to stand out and be real.
 The ones who aren’t afraid to admit and show their lives aren’t even close to perfect.

 That’s another thing; we all live imperfect lives.
 Don’t be fooled.

 If you get caught up with what everybody else is doing and you don’t stay true to yourself, Instagram will quickly become an unhealthy place for you.
 You’re not gonna be happy if you’re constantly searching for the approval of others.
 Pleasing everyone is an exhausting and impossible task!
 You need to approve of you.

 DUH.
 Taking on Instagram as a business is NOT for everyone, and that’s OKAY.
 You having 200 followers doesn’t make you inferior to someone who has 200,000 followers.
 Don’t take it too seriously.
 I mean, if you decide to take on work, obviously have integrity and follow through on your word.
 But it’s also okay if you try it out and decide it isn’t for you.
-It can still be a great place to connect with people and build a community, as well as just to document your memories or create strictly for yourself!
+That’s what happened to me!
+It has still been a great place to connect with people and build a community, as well as just to document memories and create strictly for myself!